NotNite/crcracker/README.md

 ## arguments

-- `-w, --word-list`: path to word list file
+- `-W, --word-list`: path to word list file
-- `-h, --hash-list`: path to hash list file
+- `-H, --hash-list`: path to hash list file
 - `-t, --threads`: number of threads to use (default: 1, *incredibly* slow)
 - `-p, --prefix`: prefix to use for hashing (optional)
+- `-P, --prefix-hash`: hash of an unknown prefix to use for partial attacks (optional)
+- `-s, --separator`: separator to use between words for hashing (optional)
+- `-x, --suffix`: suffix to use for hashing (optional)
 - `--print-when-found`: whether to print immediately when a hash is found (default: true)

 ## collisions